Standing Up to POTS Research Grants

 - Third payment: final 25% of the total amount granted when receive brief budget/receipts showing funds have been appropriately spent

-- Any previously dispersed funds not spent by the end of the grant period will revert immediately to Standing Up to POTS via check or PayPal.
+- Any previously dispersed funds not spent by the end of the grant period will revert immediately to Standing Up to POTS® via check or PayPal.

-- Within one month from the termination of the grant period, the grantee shall submit a written report to the Board, which includes a(n)
+Within one month of the termination of the grant period, the grantee shall submit a written report to the Board, which includes a:

-- Financial statement covering the funds expended
+- Financial statement outlining the use of all grant funds

-- Copies of any written work resulting from the grant (e.g. abstracts presented at conferences, journal articles)
+- Copies of any written work resulting from the grant (e.g., abstracts presented at conferences, journal articles)

-- Those who are delinquent in reporting will receive lesser consideration for later funding requests.
+Those who are delinquent in reporting will receive lesser consideration for later funding requests.

-Standing Up to POTS shall be listed as a funding source in all publications and presentations resulting from this project.
+Standing Up to POTS® shall be listed as a funding source in all publications and presentations resulting from this project.